montrich09/saas-starter/README.md

+# Hi, Good Day!
+Here's montrich.

+This project is used to get started and learn about SaaS platform (Next.js + Striple API configuration).
+I also tested it in local and remote online environment.
+Current host URL is https://saas-starter-swart.vercel.app/ (free).
+Repository configuration: Vercel Supabase (free).
+I used Striple API (free) for testing.

 # Next.js SaaS Starter

 This is a starter template for building a SaaS application using **Next.js** with support for authentication, Stripe integration for payments, and a dashboard for logged-in users.